-The Hamilton Public Library has a return to work process for its employees who have been absent from work due to a disability and require disability-related accommodations in order to return to work.
+The Hamilton Public Library has a return-to-work process for its employees who have been absent from work due to a disability and require disability-related accommodations in order to return to work.
 The Library works with employees with disabilities to develop individual accommodation plans.
 The Library documents its process for the development of such plans.
 The Library's Performance Management process takes into account the accessibility needs of employees with disabilities, as well as individual accommodation plans, when using its performance management process in respect of employees with disabilities.

-When redeploying employees, the Library will take into account the accessibility needs of its employees with disabilities, as well as individual accommodation plans.
+When redeploying employees, the Library will take into account the accessibility needs of its employees with disabilities and individual accommodation plans.

-The Hamilton Public Library will provide individualized workplace emergency response information to employees who have a disability, if the disability is such that the individualized information is necessary, and the employer is aware of the need for accommodation due to the employee's disability.
+The Hamilton Public Library will provide individualized workplace emergency response information to employees who have a disability, if the disability is such that the individualized information is necessary and the employer is aware of the need for accommodation due to the employee's disability.
 If an employee who receives individualized workplace emergency response information requires assistance in case of evacuation or other emergency, with the employee's consent, the Library will designate an employee to provide assistance and will provide the workplace emergency response information to the designated person.
 Workplace emergency response plans will be reviewed annually.

-The Library will inform employees of their policies used to support employees with disabilities, including policies on the provision of job accommodation, both when they begin their employment and whenever there is a change to the policies.
+The Library will inform employees of their policies on supporting employees with disabilities, including policies on the provision of job accommodation, both when they begin their employment and whenever the policies change.
 Reminders of this information are included in the Library's regular program of AODA training.